swiftgpt/gptswift/README.md

 ```

 By defining these four sections, you can create a structured template that allows for the dynamic generation of prompts based on user input.

+## How to submit

+At the moment please submit it through Github Issue https://github.com/swiftgpt/gptswift/issues/new , we are developing an easier way to allow you to test and submit your prompts through the extension.